Welcome!

 It’s time to start turning your documentation from plans into reality — which means committing to some specifics.

-Example: “Beyond a Python API reference, Developer Danielle is really going to want to see a schema for the JSON file that my analysis tool emits.”
+Example: “Beyond API docs, Developer Danielle is going to want to understand the schema of the JSON file that my tool emits.”

-Select the tool(s) you’ll use to author your project’s documentation and integrate them into your project’s codebase.
+Select the tool(s) you’ll use to author your project’s documentation; integrate them into your project’s codebase.
 This may be quick if you’ve done this before, time-consuming if not.

 Example: your entire documentation might fit comfortably in a single README.md file.